-Applicants receiving an offer of admission, either conditional or unconditional, will be asked to pay a deposit of £1,500 within 28 days of the offer to secure their place on the programme.
+Applicants receiving an offer of admission, either conditional or unconditional, will be asked to pay a deposit of £1,500 within 28 days of the initial offer to secure your place on the programme.

 If the deposit has not been received by the deadline, the application will be withdrawn without further notice.
 It is therefore essential that applicants have funding for their deposit in place before applying.
 The deposit will be offset against the tuition fee payable at the time of matriculation.

 Once the deposit has been received, a receipt will be issued by the Business School confirming the amount paid.
 Please note that transactions have to be confirmed by the University accounting system and this can take a few weeks to process, depending on the method of payment.
 Please keep the receipt safely, and bring it along with you at the time of matriculation.View the Deposit Payment Guide View the Deposit Policy Guidelines

 When budgeting you will need to consider potential additional costs, including textbooks, Capstone expenses, and optional extra-curricular treks.
 The programme fee includes a print allowance and optional development weekends.

 Textbooks and any other relevant materials

 - The programme fee does not include textbooks.

 - Students are expected to purchase the recommended course text for each course they take.